rafaeloltra/sample-jvm-agent/README.md

 sample-jvm-agent
 ================

-Code repository for sample JVM agent for bytecode instrumentation
+Hi,

+this is where all code to related to my blog post on "Developing a JVM Agent for bytecode instrumentation with Javassist" will be hosted.